Sex workers fear OnlyFans decision to ban explicit content will push them further into the shadows

 OnlyFans did not specify what it will consider to be sexually explicit or how it will monitor content to ensure that it doesn’t violate its terms.
 The company said more details will be shared in the coming days.

-The company’s current lack of guidance for sex workers on its platform is creating uncertainty in an already precarious, centuries-old profession that managed to find its footing online.
-Many sex workers impacted by coronavirus restrictions were able to earn a steady living, and often did so in the safety of their own homes.
-The platform lets creators take home up to 80 percent of their earnings — far more money compared to other streaming sites.
+The lack of guidance for sex workers on the platform is creating uncertainty in an already precarious, centuries-old profession that managed to find its footing online.
+Many sex workers affected by coronavirus restrictions were able to earn a steady living and often did so in the safety of their own homes.
+The platform lets creators take home up to 80 percent of their earnings — far more than other streaming sites.

 Sex workers see the pending ban on sexually explicit content as a snub after helping OnlyFans obtain a valuation above a billion dollars.
-The new policy also underscores the limited ways in which sex industry workers can financially participate in society, former and present sex workers told The Post.
+The new policy also underscores the limited ways in which sex workers can financially participate in society, former and present sex workers told The Post.

-“It’s the fact that we feel like we find a platform that welcomes or tolerates us and then once that platforms gets the engagement from us, now they want more money," Rhee said shortly after the announcement.
-“Not only do they want more money but they want more corporate money.
+“It’s the fact that we feel like we find a platform that welcomes or tolerates us and then once that platforms gets the engagement from us, now they want more money,” Rhee said shortly after the announcement.
+“Not only do they want more money, but they want more corporate money.
 Corporate money means it has to be more puritan.”

-Though OnlyFans became a site where sex workers could pocket most of their profits without slicing their earnings to production companies and clubs, its inception didn’t necessarily seek to revolutionize the way adult content is consumed.
+Although OnlyFans became a site where sex workers could pocket most of their profit without sharing their earnings with production companies and clubs, its inception didn’t necessarily seek to revolutionize the way adult content is consumed.

-The company was started by British businessman Timothy Stokely in 2016 as a place where artists and performers shared their work with fans for a fee and shifted to more adult content when Leonid Radvinsky acquired 75 percent of the company two years later.
+The company was started by British businessman Timothy Stokely in 2016 as a place where artists and performers shared their work with fans for a fee.
+It shifted to more adult content when Leonid Radvinsky acquired 75 percent of the company two years later.

-Adult entertainers descended upon the platform not just for the autonomy it provided, but because it offered a way to engage with clients that other sites did not, providing proof of financial transactions, which are usually limited, sex workers said.
+Adult entertainers flocked to the platform not just for the autonomy it provided, but also because it offered them a way to engage with clients that other sites did not, providing proof of financial transactions, which are usually limited, sex workers said.

-San Diego resident and veteran porn actress and entertainer Alana Evans said the platform helped her rebuild her credit and finances since joining in 2016.
-She said she seriously started filling her page with content right before coronavirus and that decision has been fruitful.
+San Diego resident and veteran porn actress and entertainer Alana Evans said the platform helped her rebuild her credit and finances since she joined it in 2016.
+She said that she seriously started filling her page with content right before the onset of the coronavirus pandemic and that the move has been fruitful.

-The financial paper trail and the amount of profits she’s been able to keep for herself are two of the many selling points for sex workers who’ve chosen the site.
-The direct deposits allow performers to show proof of income and income history, which can be very important when trying to rent a house or buy a car, Evans noted.
+The financial paper trail and the amount of profit she’s been able to keep for herself are two of the many selling points for sex workers who’ve chosen the site, she said.
+The direct deposits allow performers to show proof of income and income history, which can be important when trying to rent a house or buy a car, Evans noted.

-The 45-year-old president of the Adult Performance Artists Guild, which fights for better working conditions and protections for adult performers, said she is concerned about the financial and mental health of her members who will be impacted by the loss of money they’re about to face.
+The 45-year-old president of the Adult Performance Artists Guild, which fights for better working conditions and protections for adult performers, said she is concerned about the financial and mental health of guild members facing a loss of income.

-Removing adult entertainers from OnlyFans is troublesome yet also indicative of how Internet companies value sex workers until they don’t, she said.
+Removing adult entertainers from OnlyFans is troublesome yet also indicates that Internet companies value sex workers until they don’t need them, she said.

 Two of the red flags came when Mastercard updated its requirements and policies and Visa stood with its competitor to discontinue the use of payments on the popular pornography site Pornhub in December over illegal content.

-Mastercard announced in April that banks connected with merchants to its network would need to certify that the seller of adult content has “effective controls in place to monitor, block and, where necessary, take down all illegal content.”
+Mastercard announced in April that banks connected with merchants in its network would need to certify that sellers of adult content have “effective controls in place to monitor, block and, where necessary, take down all illegal content.”

-Political interests conflating consensual work with those forced into the trade have also influenced forms of payment, workers and advocates told The Post.
+Political interests that conflate consensual sex work with trafficking have also influenced forms of payment, workers and advocates told The Post.

 “This is literally forcing us to kind of be sharecroppers where we’re going to be nickeled and dimed out of being able to take care for ourselves,” Rhee said.

-The National Center on Sexual Exploitation is one of the groups celebrating OnlyFans’ decision to bar sexually explicit content from its site.
+The National Center on Sexual Exploitation is one of the groups celebrating the decision by OnlyFans to bar sexually explicit content from its site.

-Dawn Hawkins, chief executive officer of the organization, said in a statement that the move comes after a year of advocacy from her group and others who pushed OnlyFans and Pornhub to verify age and consent of all people shown in videos.
+Dawn Hawkins, chief executive of the organization, said in a statement that the move comes after a year of advocacy from her group and others that pushed OnlyFans and Pornhub to verify age and consent for everyone shown in videos.

-“With the refusal of the payment industry to continue as partners unless they change, OnlyFans is finally being seen for what it is ——a website set up solely to profit from the exploitation of vulnerable persons who then pay the high price of psychological, emotional, and physical harm that the sex industry imparts,” Hawkins said.
+“With the refusal of the payment industry to continue as partners unless they change, OnlyFans is finally being seen for what it is — a website set up solely to profit from the exploitation of vulnerable persons who then pay the high price of psychological, emotional, and physical harm that the sex industry imparts,” Hawkins said.

-Lumping sex workers in with those who are trafficked only further pushes sex workers, especially those from marginalized communities, deeper into the shadows and dangerous working conditions, advocates said.
+Lumping consensual sex workers with those who are trafficked only further pushes sex workers, especially those from marginalized communities, deeper into the shadows and dangerous working conditions, advocates said.

-“There are more creators that have smaller followings that depend on Onlyfans paychecks to buy groceries,” Evans said, noting that only a top percent truly earn thousands of dollars or more.
+“There are more creators that have smaller followings that depend on OnlyFans paychecks to buy groceries,” Evans said, noting that only a small percentage of creators earn thousands of dollars or more.

-“It’s a bit maddening that Onlyfans is trying to make a platform sustainable for them while making life unstable for sex workers that built it,” Rhee said.
+“It’s a bit maddening that OnlyFans is trying to make a platform sustainable for them while making life unstable for sex workers that built it,” Rhee said.